subscriptionscore/extension/README.md

 Zipped releases can be found in `/releases` directory.

-## Usage

-Once you've built a version of the extension and installed it into your browser of choice you can connect it to our API.
-You will still need a valid API key in order to connect.
-You can buy a key from our [website][2], or [contact us][1] for a development key.

 ### TODO

 - Set up test environment for development contributions.

+## API Key

+An API key is required to run the extension and make requests to the API, you can purchase a key from our [website][2], or [contact us][1] for a development key.

 ## Licence